Last Sunday (Mar. 13), 53 people were killed in two terrorist attacks a few hours and 4,500 miles apart.

 The attacks happened at a busy square in Ankara, Turkey, and a luxury resort in Grand Bassam, Côte d’Ivoire.
 They were bloody, senseless, and conducted by cowards intent on spreading panic and fear.
 And almost nobody seemed to care.

 In a now familiar pattern, these deaths went essentially unnoticed by the world at large.
 Unlike what has happened following attacks in Western countries—or, more generally, countries that we consider safe—there was no frenzy.
 People weren’t frantically searching for updates; the news stations didn’t send reporters to breathlessly cover every minute development.
-In a now familiar pattern, these deaths went essentially unnoticed by the world at large.
 In fact, a few days later, many details of the attacks remain unreported, particularly about what’s being called the “Ivory Coast Attack” (which, by the way, is like calling the attacks in San Bernardino, California,“the United States attack”).

 What time did the attack happen?
 Who were the people who died?
 It’s been reported that one young victim, under five years old, was shot next to another child for not getting on his knees and praying (the other child did so, and was spared).
 Among the victims were “foreign citizens from Burkina Faso, Cameroon, France, Germany, and Mali.”
 We know that one of the men killed, Henrike Grohs, 51, was the head of a local branch of the Goethe-Institut.